Kileak/CTF/2017/bctf/pwn/babyuse/readme.md

 	buy(1, 32, payload)			# 0
 ```

 *HEAPDEST* will contain the address, where this vtable is stored on the heap (Name + 4 bytes).
-So, "all" we'll have to do, is to create a gun, which uses this vtable.
-Again the *use-after-ree* will help us with this.
+So, *all* we'll have to do, is to create a gun, which uses this vtable.
+Again the *use-after-free* will help us with this.

 The size of a gun class is 20 bytes.
 If we allocate 3 guns with a name 32 bytes long, each one will allocate 20 bytes for itself and 32 bytes for its name.